UAW makes contract counteroffer to Ford; Stellantis to make offer | Headlines

 UAW makes contract counteroffer to Ford; Stellantis to make offer

+"They chose to follow the same path they have in the past, which is delay, delay," UAW President Shawn Fain told CNBC Wednesday night.
+"They waited now until the last eight days to want to start talking -- so we've got a lot of work to do."
 Last week, Ford said it had offered a 9% wage increase through 2027, much less than the 46% wage hike being sought by the union.
 The UAW expects to receive a proposal from General Motors on Thursday, a source told Reuters, who spoke on condition of anonymity.
 GM confirmed it will meet with the UAW Thursday but declined to provide any details.
-Stellantis said Wednesday it intends to give the UAW a counter offer on the union's economic demands by the end of the week.
-The UAW declined to comment on its proposal it made to Ford.

-Ford said Wednesday it continues to negotiate with the UAW but declined to comment on the details of the talks.
-Last week, the UAW filed unfair labor practice charges with the National Labor Relations Board against GM and Chrysler-parent Stellantis, saying they have refused to bargain in good faith.
+Stellantis said on Wednesday it intends to give the UAW a counter offer on the union's economic demands by the end of the week.
+Ford said Wednesday it continues to negotiate with the UAW but declined comment on details of the talks.

 The UAW also wants all temporary workers at U.S. automakers to be made permanent, enhanced profit sharing and the restoration of retiree health-care benefits and cost-of-living adjustments.
 The UAW said Ford wants no cap on temporary workers and that those workers would not participate in profit sharing, would earn less than 60% of the top wage rate for permanent workers and receive inferior health-care benefits.